Phillyclause89/ChessMoveHeatmap/README.md

 # **ChessMoveHeatmap**

 A **visual heatmap generator for chess PGN games**, built with Python, `tkinter`, `numpy`, and `python-chess`.
-This application analyzes possible move activity throughout a chess game and generates **gradient-based heatmaps** that highlight move intensity for each square at every position.
+This application analyzes possible move activity throughout a chess game and generates visual heatmaps for better understanding of the game's dynamics.

 <p align="center">
   <a href="https://youtu.be/hRwwK6vnPzs?si=hTRCUvtmDCgvCDna" target="_blank">